AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 • What are the required stock levels for each SKU?

-• How to calculate demand for different selling points?
+• How do you calculate demand for different selling points?

-• How to manage inventory when anomalies occur?
+• How do you manage inventory when anomalies occur?

 Sales and demand forecasting are closely related terms but use different sets of data.
 While sales forecasting requires only historical data generated through actual transactions, demand forecasting may also include weather reports, customer surveys, web analytics, social media scraping, etc.

+Before you wire money into a pilot, run through this AI demand forecasting implementation readiness checklist.
 If you perform demand forecasting in some manual form with the help of spreadsheets, you might already have a set of data that you use for calculations.
-So at this point, it already makes sense to think about automating the whole process with artificial intelligence if you have a number of preconditions:
+So, at this point, it already makes sense to think about automating the whole process with machine learning if you have a number of preconditions.

 Even though sales data is the most available piece of information for working with machine learning forecasting models, demand forecasting requires more than just historical sales.
 If you already set up some processes and infrastructure to collect data on your internal and external factors, it can be used for machine learning easier than collecting it from scratch.

-Additionally, if you already have historical data for multiple years from the past, it will allow you to start developing an artificial intelligence solution and already bring value.
+Additionally, if you already have historical data for multiple years from the past, it will allow you to start developing an AI solution and already bring value.
 Predicting inventory level implies we need your specific sales, which can’t be sourced elsewhere or bought on a dataset market.

-In this case, it’s a no-brainer that using machine learning frees up the resources, because it suggests an automated pipeline that gathers data and provides demand forecasts for given periods.
-One thing to keep in mind is that, the shorter the forecasting period, the less accurate it will be since it’s impossible to generate enough data to cover all the required time changes.
+In this case, it’s a no-brainer that using machine learning frees up the resources, because it enables an automated pipeline that gathers data and provides demand forecasts for given periods.
+One thing to keep in mind is that, the shorter the forecasting period, the less accurate it will be, since it’s impossible to generate enough data to cover all the required time changes.

-For entrepreneurs who own multiple selling points that are set across different regions, forecasting demand will require a lot of human resources.
-Since seasonality, geography, and competition will all be different.
+For businesses owning multiple selling points that are set across different regions, traditional demand forecasting will require a lot of human resources since seasonality, geography, and competition will all be different.

-Now, speaking of the actual demand forecasting models, we need to discuss what external and internal factors can impact its work.
-Since the ML model will derive its prediction from past events, its prediction accuracy rate is unlikely to be 100%.
-However, by understanding the following things we can mitigate those risks on the stage of building the actual model.
+Now, speaking of an actual demand forecasting model, we need to discuss what external and internal factors can impact its work.
+Since the machine learning (ML) model will make its predictions from past events, its prediction accuracy rate is unlikely to be 100%.
+However, by understanding the following things, we can mitigate those risks on the stage of building the actual model.

 1. PRODUCT TYPES AND MODELING ERRORS